Nitya-Patel-2004/git-workflow-mastery/README.md

 Description:
 Developed a hands‑on project showcasing professional Git practices across the full development lifecycle.

+Goal1 : Create a feature branch, make a change, and merge it back into the main branch.

 Goal2 : Create a merge conflict and resolve it manually before merging a PR on GitHub.

 Key Achievements: